Cleo469/Climbing-The-Ladder/README.md

 - **Interactive Questionnaire**: Users answer questions about ambition, networking, and popularity, receiving tailored responses based on their choices.
 - **Score-Based Feedback**: Users accumulate scores that reflect their "success potential," adding a comedic twist to workplace evaluations.
 - **Restart Functionality**: Users can restart the questionnaire and try different approaches to see how their scores change.
+- **Score-Based Feedback**: Users accumulate scores that reflect their "success potential," adding a comedic twist to workplace evaluations.(Ongoing)

 ## Satirical Themes
 1. **Neurodiversity Omission**: Highlights how workplace assessments often ignore unique cognitive styles and strengths of neurodivergent individuals.